steenharsted/mocapr/README.md

 these positions it is possible to wrangle the data into a format that will allow usage of the functions in this package.
-If you have such motion capture data from other systems, I will be happy to make an attempt at writing an import function and include the function in this package.
+If you have such motion capture data from other systems, I will be happy to make an attempt at writing an import function and include the function in future versions of this package.

 `mocapr` uses a series of tidyverse packages to import ([`readr`](https://github.com/tidyverse/readr),